tatenda263/petrophysics/README.md

 ![image](https://github.com/user-attachments/assets/7174f098-4a48-4f7d-833a-198e552773f3)

-The slices in the image stack were then aligned using the Enhanced Correlation Coefficient algorithm (RAW Alignment Code 2).
+The slices in the image stack were then aligned using the Enhanced Correlation Coefficient algorithm (_aligning_code_4_).
-Prior attempts using phase correlation yielded unsatisfactory results.
+Prior attempts using phase correlation (_aligning_code_1,2,3_) yielded unsatisfactory results regardless of format.
 Parallel processing was used to improve the speed of the process.
 The image was also scaled down by a factor of half.
 Resulting stack is shown below: